Museum de Fundatie: Administration

 In 2013, the museum had 34 employees (20.26 full-time equivalent or fte).
 Ralph Keuning has been the museum director since 2007.
 He resigned in 2022.

 The entrance fee for either location of the museum is € 9, the reduced price for students is € 6, and children under 17 years have free admission.

 In 2013, the museum had 226,394 visitors, of which 175,160 were in Zwolle and 51,234 in Heino/Wijhe.
 In 2014 and 2015, the museum had record numbers of 261,500 and 310,000 visitors.

 The museum has agreed, in 2021, to pay a compensation for the claimants representing Mr. Richard Semmel, a German Jewish industrialist from Berlin, who fled Nazi Germany in 1933, for the 1635 painting, Bernardo Strozzi’s Christ and the Samaritan Woman at the Well.
 In 2013, the Dutch Restitutions Committee had previously denied the right of the claimants " on the grounds that the works are more important to the museums which house them now than they are to the heirs." causing an outcry.
-Finally, following a critical review of the Restitutions Committee’s work that called for more “humanity, transparency and goodwill", the Museum de Fondatie decided to negotiate a compensation with Mr. Semmel's representatives.
+Finally, following a critical review of the Restitutions Committee’s work that called for more “humanity, transparency and goodwill", the Museum de Fundatie decided to negotiate a compensation with Mr. Semmel's representatives.

 Museum de Fundatie is a member of the Museumvereniging (Museum Association).